 Kevin Baum

 Hey there!
-I’m Kevin Baum, a passionate ethicist (M.A.) and computer scientist (M.Sc.) at the forefront of exploring the ethical dimensions of AI.
-Recently, I successfully defended my dissertation in Philosophy.
+I’m Kevin Baum, a passionate ethicist and computer scientist at the forefront of exploring the ethical dimensions of AI.

 At DFKI, I lead efforts to ensure AI development aligns with societal standards.

-In January 2023, I became deputy head of the research department for Neuro-Mechanistic Modeling at the German Research Center for Artifical Intelligence (DFKI) and in December 2023, I became head of the Center for European Research in Trusted AI (CERTAIN).
+In January 2023, I became deputy head of the research department for Neuro-Mechanistic Modeling at the German Research Center for Artifical Intelligence (DFKI).
+In December 2023, I became head of the Center for European Research in Trusted AI (CERTAIN).
+Since October 2024, I have been leading my own research group on Responsible AI and Machine Ethics (RAIME).

 Research Interests:

-🖥️📊 More recently, I started to do research in the computer science side of things with respect to algorithmic fairness and the quest for explainable artificial intelligence (XAI), with a keen interest in the emerging field of mechanistic interpretability.
+🖥️📊 More specifically, I started to do philosophically informed research in the computer science side of things with respect to algorithmic fairness and the quest for effective human oversight, building on methods from explainable artificial intelligence (XAI) and the emerging field of mechanistic interpretability.
+In a sense, this is part of a broader research question that revolves around the interlocking of normative requirements and technical methods/procedures, which ultimately demand conceptual, normative, and empirical evaluation.
 In particular, together with my colleagues at CERTAIN, I am researching how those AI system properties that are commonly subsumed under the label “Trustworthy AI” are operationalized and certified and how this can contribute to appropriate trust in AI and a healthy trust infrastructure.

 🤖📜 My research extends into machine ethics, i.e., the quest of integrating moral considerations within AI agents’ decision-making frameworks.
 A significant area of inquiry is embedding normative reasoning into reinforcement learning architectures, aiming to create AI agents that learn sensitivity to normative reasons.
 Recently, I revistited the AI alignment research.